What happens to temperature during a material's change of state?

 Gain the confidence you need for the SQA National 5 Physics Exam with our comprehensive quiz.
 Test yourself with multiple choice questions that include hints and explanations.
 Be prepared and succeed in your exam!

-During a material's change of state, such as melting or boiling, the temperature remains constant despite the absorption of energy.
-This phenomenon occurs because the energy added to the substance during these phase transitions is used to change the arrangement of the particles rather than to increase their kinetic energy, which is what temperature measures.
+During a material's change of state, such as melting or boiling, the temperature remains constant even though energy, in the form of latent heat, is being absorbed or released.
+This is because the energy is used to break intermolecular bonds rather than to increase the kinetic energy of the molecules, which is what would raise the temperature.

 Subscribe